 \subsection{Robustness of Graph Classification}

-Since the attacks on GNNs have been brought up, the robustness research of GNNs in various graph mining tasks has attracted wide attention.
-Both attacks and defenses have been studied.
-Therefore, we briefly introduce both of them.
+{As attacks on GNNs are inevitable, research on the robustness of GNNs in various graph-mining tasks has attracted considerable attention.
+Here, we briefly review both attacks and defenses.}

-\textbf{\emph{Attacks on graph classification.}} There are two main types of attacks in graph classification: the adversarial attacks in the inference process, and the poisoning attacks in the training process.
-In the inferencing process, carefully crafted adversarial examples will fool the graph classifier to output the wrong prediction.
-Dai et al.\cite{dai2018adversarial} proposed a reinforcement learning-based attack approach (RL-S2V), and validated that GNNs are vulnerable to such attack in graph classification task by learning generalized attack policy.
-Tang et al.\cite{tang2020adversarial} took the pooling operation of hierarchical graph pooling neural networks (HGNNs) as the attack target; they proposed a graph pooling attack (PoolAttack), thus deceived HGNNs into retaining the wrong node information by adding a slight perturbation to the original graph.
-The fast gradient attack (FGA) proposed by Chen et al.\cite{chen2018fast} can also achieve efficient adversarial attacks based on the gradient information of the target graph classification models.
-Chen et al.\cite{9246590} further regarded the attack on graph-structured data as an optimization problem and used genetic algorithms to solve this problem.
-For the training process, poisoning examples mixed with the normal ones as training data are adopted to train the GNNs; when the triggered example is fed into the poisoned model, it will also output the wrong result.
-For example, \cite{zhang2020backdoor,xi2020graph} used different methods to generate subgraphs as backdoor triggers and realized poisoning attacks on the graph classification model.
+\textbf{\emph{Attacks on graph classification.}} {There are two main types of attacks in graph classification: the adversarial attacks ~\cite{20Perturbations,20Restricted} in the inference process, and poisoning during the training process.
+During the inference process, carefully crafted adversarial examples fool a graph classifier to output incorrect predictions.
+Dai et al.~\cite{dai2018adversarial} proposed a reinforcement learning-based attack approach and validated that GNNs are vulnerable to such attacks in graph classification tasks by learning a generalized attack policy.
+Tang et al.~\cite{tang2020adversarial} used the pooling operation of hierarchical graph pooling neural networks (HGNNs) as the attack target.
+They proposed a graph-pooling attack (PoolAttack), thus deceiving HGNNs to retain incorrect node information by adding a slight perturbation to the original graph.} The fast gradient attack (FGA) proposed by Chen et al.~\cite{chen2018fast} can also achieve efficient adversarial attacks based on the gradient information of target graph classification models. {To measure the robustness of certain graph-embedding methods, Giordano et al.~\cite{giordano2022adversarial} manipulated the training data to produce an altered model through adversarial perturbations.
+For the training process, poisoning examples mixed with normal ones as training data were adopted to train the GNNs.
+When the triggered example is input into the poisoning model, it will also produce incorrect results.} For example, works~\cite{zhang2020backdoor,xi2020graph, 21Explain_backdoor} used different methods to generate subgraphs as backdoor triggers and realized poisoning attacks on the graph classification model.